apenella/go-ansible/README.md

 - **Executabler**: Executes the command.
 - **ResultsOutputer**: Manages the output of the command execution.

-By default, the `DefaultExecute` executor uses the `OsExec` struct, a wrapper around the `os/exec` package, as the `Executabler` for executing commands.
-It also uses the `DefaultResults` struct as the `ResultsOutputer` for managing the output of the command execution.
+By default, the `DefaultExecute` executor uses the `OsExec` struct as the `Executabler` for executing commands, a wrapper around the `os/exec` package.
+It also uses the [DefaultResults](#defaultresults-struct) struct as the [ResultsOutputer](#resultsoutputer-interface) for managing the output of the command execution.
 However, you can customize these components to tailor the execution process to your needs.

-Here are the functions you can use to customize the `DefaultExecute` executor.
+The following functions can be provided when creating a new instance of the `DefaultExecute` to customize its behavior.
 All of them are available in the `github.com/apenella/go-ansible/pkg/execute` package:

 - `WithCmd(cmd Commander) ExecuteOptions`: Set the component responsible for generating the command.
 - `WithCmdRunDir(cmdRunDir string) ExecuteOptions`: Define the directory where the command will be executed.